joebarry1252/Housing_Analysis_withPyviz/README.md

 #### Comparing Cost to Purchase Versus Rental Income

 Here, create an interactive chart with a dropdown filter to browse by neighborhood using hvplot.
 The visualization will feature a comparison of avg. price per square foot vs average monthly rent.
 Use the groupby function from hvplot to create the dropdown menu for the neighborhoods.

 #### Neighborhood Map

+Using the neighborhood coordinates, we will create an interactive map that shows the average prices by neighborhood.
+Use the mapbox API (which you will your API key from mapbox to create) to build this visualization.

 ####  Cost Analysis

+Build the following plots using plotly express:

+1) Parallel Coordinates Plot

+2) Parallel Categories Plot

+3) Sunburst Plot

+These can be used to filter and analyze different factors related to each neighborhood's housing prices.

 ### Dashboard

+Having coded the calculations and analysis, now use the Panel library to create one interactivate dashboard for all of the visualizations.